Darkstalkers’ Revenge – 1995 Developer Interview

 Kimoto: Actually the head of Anita’s broken doll is in there too. (laughs)

-Murata: We thought up special moves that would use the Iron Maiden too.
+Murata: We had special moves that would use the Iron Maiden too.
 The victory pose where he sucks enemies into it is a remnant of those ideas.

 Kimoto: By the way, when Donovan gets transformed by Anakaris’ Royal Judgement, that’s a curry dish he’s carrying on his head.